poooi/poi-plugin-leveling/README.md

 ## Changelog

-### Current
+### 0.1.0

-- Implemented goal sorting
+- Implemented sorting

+    - Ships can be sorted by clicking on ship picker headers.
+    - Current goal list can be sorted by clicking on top buttons.
-- Implemented ship sorting in ship picker
+    - Unlike ship picker, your goal list sorting method is remembered.

-- Ship filter is now more properly interpreted.
+- Improved Ship filter

-- Ship filter: new level filter that shows only those under their final remodel levels
+    - Added new level filter that shows only those under their final remodel levels.
+    - Ship filter names are now more properly interpreted.

 - Added few common leveling goals on editing panel